 - Preferential loss given default (LGD) when calculating own funds requirements using the Internal Ratings-Based Approach (IRB Approach) pursuant to Article 161 CRR

-- Privileged consideration as liquid assets with regard to the LCR pursuant to Article 412 et seq.
+- Privileged consideration as liquid assets with regard to the LCR pursuant to Article 416.
 CRR in conjunction with the Delegated Regulation on the LCR

 - Discretionary exemption from the limit on large exposures pursuant to Article 493 CRR.

-- Specific reporting obligations concerning losses stemming from real estate financing pursuant to Article 101 CRR in conjunction with ITS EU/2014/680 (amended), Annexes VI and VII
+- Specific reporting obligations concerning losses stemming from real estate financing pursuant to Article 101 CRR (from 28 June 2021: Article 430a CRR) in conjunction with ITS EU/2014/680, Annexes VI and VII

 - Preferential risk weighting when calculating own funds requirements using the Standardised Approach for credit risk for sovereign exposures, such as central governments and central banks, regional governments and local authorities, public sector entities, multilateral development banks, and international organisations pursuant to Article 114 et seq.
 CRR